 The 11th iteration of the popular audio and video service now boasts a completely new interface that lay emphasis much on photos and album art rather than just listing music and the library.
 It keeps your favorite iTunes content at the forefront.
 We take a look at the new views and features!

-Itunes 11 for Windows
+iTunes for Windows PC

 First and foremost, iTunes uses Helvetica now instead of OS X’s system font, Lucida Grande.
 The side bar no more appears in your view but if you would like to get it back simply go to ‘View’> ‘Show Sidebar’.
 As shown in the screen-shot below, across the top of the main window, You find five choices – songs, albums, artists, Radio and so on.
 It’s where all your items are neatly arranged.

-Simply hover over any individual category and it quickly brings up a little arrow; click on it, and you get several other options.
-For instance, click on any album and it expands to provide a better picture of the album, showing all the tracks listed under it.
+Simply hover over any individual category, and it quickly brings up a little arrow; click on it, and you get several other options.
+For instance, click on any album, and it expands to provide a better picture of the album, showing all the tracks listed under it.

 Playlist too has a dedicated pane towards the right where you can manipulate tracks without having to leave the program.